 At this time, blood estrogen levels are not used by health care providers to assess breast cancer risk.
 However, certain factors can be used to estimate your exposure to estrogen.
 For example, because estrogen is produced in fat tissue, your body weight indirectly suggests how much estrogen you are exposed to (in general, higher weight means more estrogen exposure).
-In postmenopausal women, body weight is also linked to breast cancer risk (learn more).
+In postmenopausal women, higher body weight is also linked to increased breast cancer risk (learn more).

 A pooled analysis of data from seven studies found that higher blood estrogen levels may modestly increase breast cancer risk in premenopausal women .